 Many homeowners assume mosquitoes are only a summer issue, but they often become active earlier than expected—sometimes as soon as temperatures consistently reach 50°F.

-Beyond being annoying, mosquitoes can also carry diseases like West Nile virus, making early prevention especially important.
+Beyond being annoying, mosquitoes can also carry diseases like West Nile virus.
+This makes early prevention especially important, often starting with proactive mosquito prevention services.

 What This Means for Your Yard